-Throughout 2017, the NRPA Public Policy team will be holding an exciting new series of monthly webinars designed to educate new and veteran Park Champions on how to be effective parks and recreation advocates.
+Throughout 2018, the NRPA Public Policy team will be holding an exciting new series of monthly webinars designed to educate new and veteran Park Champions on how to be effective parks and recreation advocates.
 Each webinar is designed exclusively for park and recreation professionals and advocates and feature expert guest speakers.
-Check back soon for the 2017 dates.
-Did you miss a webinar?
-Click here to access the archive of recorded webinars.
+Browse the Park Champion webinar archives.

 NRPA’s CQ Engage tool makes it easy to take action.
 In just a few moments and the simple click of a button, Engage allows you to send messages to all of your Congressional offices to stand up for the parks and recreation issues that matter most.
 Check out NRPA’s Engage site and write an impactful message to your members of Congress today.

 Activate Your Networks